 - Liz Ferron, MSW, LICSW, Physician Practice Lead, VITAL WorkLife

-The webinar will begin with a brief review of the latest research on peer coaching.
-Panelists will then share how their organizations have utilized peer coaching, the impact it has had on their organization and clinicians and the practices they have used in successfully promoting peer coaching.
-Panelists will also share their experiences and insightful information for attendees to use as they focus on the well being of their clinicians.
+The webinar begins with a brief review of the latest research on peer coaching.
+Panelists then share how their organizations have utilized peer coaching, the impact it has had on their organization and clinicians and the practices they have used in successfully promoting peer coaching.
+Panelists also share their experiences and insightful information for attendees to use as they focus on the well being of their clinicians.

 - Learn how leading healthcare systems have successfully used peer coaching as part of their well being program.

 - Understand the role of peer coaching as a resource and gain insights from leaders who have experienced peer coaching first hand.